keystonejs/keystone/packages/app-admin-ui/README.md

 Allows customizing the content of toast notification when an item is saved or deleted.

-The hook function receives a context variable containing an `item` key with the original item data, a `list` key that can be used to limit the scope of the hook and the original `message` .
+The hook function receives a context variable containing an `item` key with the original item data, a `list` key that can be used to limit the scope of the hook, the original `message` as well as a `toastAction` that will be either 'update' or 'delete'.
 The function should return a React component.

 ```javascript
 export default {